devon-smith/six-pack-capacitor-tesla-coil/README.md

 ### Key Components

 - Neon Sign Transformer (NST): Steps up 120V AC to about 10kV.
-- Six-Pack Capacitor: Made from pouring salt water in 6 glass beverage bottles and topped it off with mineral oil, similar to the champagne bottles Tesla used.
+- Six-Pack Capacitor: Made from pouring salt water in 6 glass beverage bottles and topped it off with mineral oil to hold in the eletrons, similar to the champagne bottles Tesla used.
 - Primary and Secondary Coils: Air-core, dual-resonant transformer design.
 - Spark Gap: The spark gap acts like a switch for the Tesla Coil.
 The air in the gap is an insulator - until the voltage on the capacitor connected to the gap rises high enough to make a spark and bridge the gap.
 - Terry Filter: The Terry Filter protects the NST from any RFI getting into the NST and also any 'over voltage' situation that may occur.